Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Yoga or Tai Chi

-Training with sore muscles: Pause or continue training?
+Training with muscle soreness: Pause or continue training?

 - Focus on other muscle groups